Isaiah 26:4 “Trust ye in the Lord forever: for the Lord Jehovah is everlasting strength.”

 Isaiah 26:3 “Thou wilt keep him in perfect peace, whose mind is stayed on Thee: because he trusteth in Thee.”

-(This Promise was given to me, years ago, and the Lord has reminded me of it many times since…..especially when I was becoming discouraged.
+(This Promise was given to my husband, years ago, and the Lord has reminded him of it many times since…..especially when he was becoming discouraged.

 The promise is “perfect peace”—complete peace, of mind and heart.
-And I get it….by clinging to Him….and holding on to Him….to see to me,…through the trouble, trial, fear, sickness, etc.
+We get it….by clinging to Him….and holding on to Him….to see to us,….through the trouble, trial, fear, sickness, etc.

-And He has,…not that my trust has been complete.
-I have failed Him, and not had the peace He offered….though His Word was completed.
+And He has,…not that our trust has been complete.
+We have failed Him, and not had the peace He offered….though His Word was completed.

-But He has never failed me,….though I have often been surprised by His way of dealing with things.
+But He has never failed us,…..though we have often been surprised by His way of dealing with things.
 [It is always amazing how God works things out!])

 “Hang on to Me and My Word to you.”
 Jesus tells us.